ersilia-os/illness-metaphors/README.md

 python src/main.py --disease_name "schistomiasis"
 ```

-At the moment, the pipeline is prepared to work for the following diseases:
+At the moment, the pipeline is prepared to work for the following diseases end to end, including image generation:
 - Buruli ulcer
 - Chagas
 - Chikungunya